renanfranca/jhlite-keycloak-sample-deed8534-9039-4c04-a6c6-3912e34dcc45/documentation/vue-auth-components.md

 ## Conclusion

-This documentation provides a comprehensive overview of the authentication-related components and utilities in our Vue.js application.
-It includes the main application files for routing and authentication, as well as the test files for ensuring the reliability of these components.
+This documentation offers a detailed overview of the authentication components and utilities within our Vue.js application.
+It covers both the primary application files related to routing and authentication, as well as the test files used to validate the functionality of these components.

-The authentication system is built around the `AuthVue` component, which handles user login and logout.
-The `AxiosAuthInterceptor` ensures that authenticated requests include the necessary authorization headers.
+At the core of the authentication system is the `AuthVue` component, which manages user login and logout processes.
+The `AxiosAuthInterceptor` ensures that all authenticated requests are properly equipped with the necessary authorization headers.

-The test files (`AuthVueComponent.spec.ts`, `AxiosAuthInterceptor.spec.ts`) demonstrate how to test these components, while the stub files (`KeycloakStub.ts`, `AxiosStub.ts`) provide mock implementations for external dependencies, facilitating easier and more reliable testing.
+The accompanying test files (`AuthVueComponent.spec.ts`, `AxiosAuthInterceptor.spec.ts`) illustrate how to effectively test these components, while the stub files (`KeycloakStub.ts`, `AxiosStub.ts`) provide mock implementations of external dependencies, enabling more streamlined and reliable testing.